-Since this is the first time you are running this VM, another wizard will show up to help you select an installation medium.
-Since the VM is created empty, it would otherwise behave just like a real computer with no operating system installed: it will do nothing and display an error message that it cannot boot an operating system.
+When a VM gets started for the first time, another wizard - the "First Start Wizard" - will pop up to help you select an installation medium.
+Since the VM is created empty, it would otherwise behave just like a real computer with no operating system installed: it will do nothing and display an error message that no bootable operating system was found.